-The governance of the society shall be vested in the Executive Board, who shall be responsible for handling the society's activities and shall perform these duties as defined in the society's statute.
-The Board is subject to the society's orders; no action can be taken if in conflict with actions taken by the society.
+The governance of the Society shall be vested in the Executive Board, who shall be responsible for handling the society's activities and shall perform these duties as defined in the Society's statute.
+The Board is subject to the Society's orders; no action can be taken if in conflict with actions taken by the Society.

-It is the responsibility of the Executive Board to organize the biannual meeting.
-The time and place of the meeting are submitted to the members' General Assembly for approval at least two years in advance.
+It is the responsibility of the Executive Board to organize the biennial meeting.
+The time and place of the meeting are submitted for approval to the General Assembly.
+Members are notified personally of the date and time of the meeting at least two years in advance by any means of communication the Executive Board considers appropriate.
+It is up to each member to notify the Secretariat of any changes regarding its communication with the Society.

-The Executive Board shall meet at least two times a year, during the Training Course and a semi-annual meeting.
+The Executive Board shall meet at least two times a year, during the Training Course and one of its semi-annual meetings.
 The President may call supplementary meetings, providing a one month's notice at the least.

 The presence of the President, the Secretary and at least nine members of the Executive Board is required for its quorum.
-If there is no quorum, no member of the society can decide on the constitution of the society.
+If there is no quorum, no member of the society can decide on the constitution of the Society.
+The Executive Board's decisions are taken on a majority of the present members' basis, provided the By-Laws mention no specification to the contrary.

-3. Offices and duties in the society
+3. Offices and duties in the Society

 The President and President Elect shall serve for two years; they cannot be candidates for reelection.
+After the end of their mandate, they are eligible to exercise other functions.